Tertiary education programme

 What is the tertiary education programme?

-The tertiary education programme is a new way to get a degree at third level.
+The tertiary education programme is a new way to get a degree at third-level in Ireland.

 How the programme works: